37 minutes

 After generating the report, you’ll be able to view all unpaid hours and amounts.

-To view your past payments, simply navigate to Financials > Past payments on your sidebar.
+To view your past payments, simply navigate to Financials > Payment records on your sidebar.
 A list of all the payments processed within your organization will be listed on the page.

 If for any reason your payment has failed or has encountered an error, you may choose to retry the payment.
-You can do this by clicking on the Past payments tab under the Financials section on the left side-bar.
+You can do this by clicking on the Payment records tab under the Financials section on the left sidebar.
 There, you’ll see a list of your recent payments.
 Click on the Actions box next to that payment, and then click the Retry option.

 Partial payments